bnb-chain/greenfield-docs/docs/guide/getting-started/interact-with-greenfield.md

 #### Group Operation

-Users can run "./gnfd-cmd group -h " to get help of group operations.
+Users can run `./gnfd-cmd group -h` to get help of group operations.

-The user can create a new group by the "group create" command.
-Note that this command can set the initialized group member through the --initMembers parameter.
+The user can create a new group by the `group create` command.
+Note that this command can set the initialized group member through the `--initMembers` parameter.
 After the command executes successfully, the group ID and transaction hash information will be returned.

-You can add or remove members from a group using the "group update" command.
-The user can use '--addMembers' to specify the addresses of the members to be added or '--removeMembers' to specify the addresses of the members to be removed.
+You can add or remove members from a group using the `group update` command.
+The user can use `--addMembers` to specify the addresses of the members to be added or `--removeMembers` to specify the addresses of the members to be removed.

 ```shell
 # create group